Raknoche/Raknoche.github.io/_posts/2016-08-03-PoGo-Series-Making a Choropleth Map.md

 # Closing remarks

 It too a lot of work, but we successfully used Twitter to quantify the dominance of the Pokemon Go teams in each state.
 Along the way we learned details of the Twitter API, and how to use Python's Tweepy library to interface with the API and collect tweets.
 We built an understanding of Naive Bayes Classifiers, and trained one to classify the sentiment of each tweet that we collected.
 We used the sentiment analyzer to remove negative tweets from our collection, along with the multi-team tweets, and repeated-user tweets that we removed with Pandas.
 With the cleaned data, we performed a statistical analysis to determine the dominance of each Pokemon Go team in every state while properly accounting for errors on our measurement.
 Finally, we visualized discussed our results in this final post.
-Congratulations on making it through the six-post series.
+Congratulations on making it through the seven-post series.
 If you learned anything useful along the way, or have any questions about the topics we covered, feel free to leave a comment below.